phalcon-orphanage/docs/en/application-micro.md

     }
 );
 ```
 In the above example, the handler returns an array of data.
-The `after` event calls `json_encode` on it, thus returing valid JSON.
+The `after` event calls `json_encode` on it, thus returning valid JSON.

 > **NOTE**: You will need to do a bit more work here to set the necessary headers for JSON.
 An alternative to the above code would be to use the Response object and `setJsonContent`
 {: .alert .alert-info }